GreenHacker420/chatApp/README.md

-# ChatApp
+# GutarGU Chat

 A modern, real-time chat application built with React, Node.js, and Socket.IO.
-This application supports both one-on-one and group chat functionality with features like message deletion, password reset, and email verification.
+This application supports both one-on-one and group chat functionality with features like audio/video calls, offline messaging, LAN communication, and cross-platform support.

 ## Features